eddycharly/terraform-provider-kops/README.md

 This is where `terraform` shines in, state management.
 This provider takes care of creating, updating and deleting instance groups as they evolve over time.

-Even if KOPS provides `kops update cluster --target terraform` to create the terraform configuration for a KOPS cluster, it is still necessary to run `kops rolling-update cluster` to recycle instance groups when the change.
+Even if kOps provides `kops update cluster --target terraform` to create the terraform configuration for a kOps cluster, it is still necessary to run `kops rolling-update cluster` to recycle instance groups when the change.
-With this provider, this is all taken care of and you should never need to run KOPS manually.
+With this provider, this is all taken care of and you should never need to run kOps manually.

 ## Docs